EPI LAB – EPIDEMIOLOGY REFERENCE LABORATORY

 How has this laboratory been involved in the Air Force’s COVID-19 response?

-As of early September 2020, the lab is averaging approximately 1,000 to 1,200 tests per day, with less than a 24-hour turnaround time from receipt of sample.
-Also as of early September, the lab has tested over 120,000 samples, which equates to approximately 17 percent of the total DoD samples tested.
-In addition, the laboratory scientists have worked to validate various assays, testing strategies, and efficacies of various tests.
+At the height of the initial outbreak in 2020, the lab was averaging 1,200 tests per day, with less than a 24-hour turnaround time from receipt of sample.
+To date the lab has tested over 287,000 samples, which equates to approximately 11 percent of the total DoD samples tested.
+Epi Lab personnel also teamed with AFRL’s applied genomics and technology experts for genetic sequencing, and were the first in the DoD to detect the Gamma (Brazil) variant.